readium/lcp-specs/notes/lcp-for-pdf.md

----
-layout: default
-permalink: "/lcp-for-pdf"
-title: "Readium LCP for PDF"
----

-# LCP for PDF
+# Readium LCP for PDF

 ## Status of this Document